borosen/RepData_PeerAssessment1/PA1_template.md

 The mean number of steps per days is **10766** and the median is **10765**

-## What is the average daily activity pattern?
+### What is the average daily activity pattern?
+Show the average daily activity pattern by viewing a time series plot of the 5-minute interval and the average number of steps taken across all days.

 ```r